 A standard blood cholesterol panel includes triglycerides, along with HDL, LDL, and total cholesterol.
-An advanced lipid test will include measurement of other particles that carry fat, including VLDL.
-Triglycerides are associated with VLDL, which are highly associated with atherosclerosis ("hardening" of the arteries).
+An advanced lipid test will include the measurement of other particles that carry fat, including VLDL.
+Triglycerides are associated with VLDL, which is highly associated with atherosclerosis ("hardening" of the arteries).

 |Triglyceride Level (mg/dL)||Level of Risk|

 |151 to 200||Moderate Risk|